Atlas-OS/Atlas/docs/testing.md

 Pester 5 tests under `tests/` cover the pure logic of the framework (the registry engine's HKCU resolution and default-hive mirroring, tweak schema and gating, toggle state, the build module, etc.).
-They run unelevated and never mutate the machine — registry tests use a scratch key under `HKCU:\Software\AtlasRewriteTest`.
+Contract suites also pin FeaturePage/flag/schema parity, AME phase handoff and halt behavior, generated launchers, clean-process module imports/exports, local wrapper exit propagation, binary/package manifests, and paired payload assets.
+They run unelevated and never make persistent machine changes — registry tests use and clean up a scratch key under `HKCU:\Software\AtlasRewriteTest`.

 In CI the suite runs twice: once under PowerShell 7 (`pwsh`) and once under Windows PowerShell 5.1 (`powershell`), the runtime the payload actually ships to — so tests must